|

 VE – Vocational English-as-a-Second-Language

-The course must be of limited duration and be a necessary or regular part of the job skills training.
-ESL is a course of study intended to teach English-speaking skills related to reading, writing, speaking and listening to students whose primary language is not English.
+The course must be of limited duration and a necessary or regular part of the job skills training.
+ESL is a course of study intended to teach English-speaking skills related to reading, writing, speaking and listening to students who are fluent in another language and are learning English.

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.